-Almost half of our patients come to us for our experience with statin intolerance.
-We specialize in developing personalized treatment alternatives for you, and lead research to find new strategies for lowering low density lipoproteins (LDL), also known as the “bad” cholesterol.
+Almost half of our patients come to us because they can’t get treatment elsewhere for statin intolerance.
+We specialize in developing alternatives for you and have led research to find new strategies for lowering low density lipoproteins, also known as “bad” cholesterol.

 Personalized Treatment Plans

-Medications are very effective at treating lipid disorders, but some of our patients do not want to take daily medication.
-We work with you to develop the most effective treatment plans possible to manage your condition.
+Medications are effective at treating lipid disorders, but some of our patients prefer not to take daily medication.
+We’ll work with you to develop the most effective treatment possible that fits your lifestyle and preferences.

 Experts in our Duke Lipid Clinic and Duke Cardiometabolic Prevention South Durham research new ways to advance management of lipid disorders.
 This work allows our doctors to identify new ways to approach disease and gain access to the most advanced treatments.